multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 ### Login and logout

-Then, ask the user to login:
+Then, ask the user to log in:

 ```
 await provider.login({ callbackUrl: "http://my-dapp" });